-ABOUT US – The Gloucester Biltong Company
+The Gloucester Biltong Co.

 The Gloucester Biltong Company opened its doors 9 years ago in the hope of revolutionising ‘the guilty pleasure’ of snacking, born off of the back of an Englishman’s love of homemade Biltong (and a lot of nagging from those that had been lucky enough to sample it!) the idea was created to make a healthy high protein, low sugar snack accessible to all, everyone had heard of protein bars that tasted like your favourite chocolate and drinks that mimicked a milkshake but there was nothing savoury that you could pick up quickly after a gym session to fulfill that need for protein.